oconnor663/jacko.io/posts/async_futures.md

 And here's `foo` as a regular, non-async function.
 I'll put everything on the page, and then we'll break it down piece-by-piece.
-This is an exact, drop-in replacement, so `main` hasn't changed at all.
+This is an exact, drop-in replacement, and `main` hasn't changed at all.
 You can click the Playground button and run it:

 ```rust